-Retail earnings were among the few bright spots in the market last week.
-Kohl's Corp reported earnings that beat estimates and raised its full-year profit view.
+Retail earnings have been among the few bright spots in the market this week.
+Kohl's Corp

-Results from more top retailers are expected this week, including Wal-Mart Stores, due to report on Tuesday.
+Results from more top retailers are expected next week, including Wal-Mart Stores

 Earnings growth for the second quarter is expected to have risen 11.8 percent, according to Thomson Reuters data, and many analysts consider the solid growth to remain a cushion for stocks going forward.